Confiança Esporte Clube

-Confiança Esporte Clube, commonly known as Confiança, was a Brazilian football club based in Sapé, Paraíba state.
-They won the Campeonato Paraibano once.
+Confiança Esporte Clube, commonly known as Confiança, is a Brazilian football club based in Sapé, in the state of Paraíba, Brazil.
+The club was founded on April 22, 1953, and plays its home matches at the Estádio Luiz Ribeiro Coutinho, commonly known as Ribeirão, which has a capacity of 2,500 spectators.

+Confiança has won the Campeonato Paraibano once.

 History

 The club was founded on April 22, 1953.
 Confiança won the Campeonato Paraibano in 1997, and the Copa Rural in 2005.
-The club eventually folded.